Brianfit/calvin-card-ha/README.md

 shell_command:
    run_calvin: "sh /local/calvin-card-ha/calvin.sh"
 ```

-NB: Copy that into your configuration.yaml without the backticks.

 The file is actually in your /config/www directory, but in a normal install that's read by Home Assitant from the alias /local/